 Most job seekers’ resume work experience sections are filled with words like “responsible for”, “tasked with”, or “handled”.
 Such passive words don’t illustrate what you actually accomplished at work, and using them is an easy way to lose the interest of anyone reading your resume.

 Instead, using powerful resume action verbs in your bullet points highlights what you’re capable of, showcases your most notable accomplishments, and grabs the attention of employers — helping you land more interviews.

-Here is our list of resume verbs, categorized by when you would use them:
+Here’s our list of powerful resume verbs, categorized by when you would use them: